Rankin School of Nursing

 231

 Students learn the fundamentals of research and the application of evidence in nursing and health care.
 The research process and research methodologies are examined, with an emphasis on critically reading and interpreting research evidence, selecting best practice guidelines, and making evidence-informed decisions.
 Collaborative approaches to research and knowledge translation strategies are introduced.
-Prerequisites: Successful completion of all semester three courses.
 Three credits.

 Health & Nurs Therapeutics I